Get Started Free

 Accuracy for accents or niche vocabulary may not match cloud tools.

-However, for standard conversations, though, performance was solid.
+However, for standard conversations, performance was solid.

-Viska on-device offline transcription app for mobile - 100% private speech to text with AI summaries
+Viska on-device offline transcription app for mobile - 100% private speech to text

 Pricing (2026): Free tier available with basic features.
 Paid plans for extended use.